jax-ml/jax/docs/developer.rst

 See ``python build/build.py --help`` for configuration options, including ways to specify the paths to CUDA and CUDNN, which you must have installed.
-The build also depends on NumPy, and a compiler toolchain corresponding to that of Ubuntu 16.04 or newer.
+Here ``python`` should be the name of your Python 3 interpreter; on some systems, you may need to use ``python3`` instead.

 To build ``jaxlib`` without CUDA GPU support (CPU only), drop the ``--enable_cuda``: